mikegrudic/StarforgeFullPhysics/README.md

 **PartType5/BH_Mass**: Mass of the actual star or protostar that lives in the sink.

-**PartType5/BH_Mass_AlphaDisk**: Mass of the accretion reservoir contained within the sink (note: this does not represent a physical disk mass!)
+**PartType5/BH_Mass_AlphaDisk**: Mass of the accretion reservoir contained within the sink (note: this does not represent a physical disk mass in this simulation!)

 **PartType5/BH_Mdot**: Stellar accretion rate: units are 1 solar mass * (1m/s) / (1pc) ~ solar mass Gyr^-1